awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  Several SQL statements, clauses, and data types have new or improved parallel query support starting in Aurora MySQL version 3\.
 When you upgrade from a release that's earlier than version 3, check whether additional queries can benefit from parallel query optimizations\.
 For information about these parallel query enhancements, see [Column data types](#aurora-mysql-parallel-query-sql-datatypes), [Partitioned tables](#aurora-mysql-parallel-query-sql-partitioning), and [Aggregate functions, GROUP BY clauses, and HAVING clauses](#aurora-mysql-parallel-query-sql-aggregation)\.

- If you are upgrading a parallel query cluster from Aurora MySQL 2\.08 or lower, also learn about changes in how to turn on parallel query\.
-To do so, read [Upgrading to Aurora MySQL 1\.23 or 2\.09 and higher](#aurora-mysql-parallel-query-upgrade-2.09)\.
+If you're upgrading a parallel query cluster from Aurora MySQL 2\.08 or lower, also learn about changes in how to turn on parallel query\.
+To do so, read [Upgrading to Aurora MySQL 2\.09 and higher](#aurora-mysql-parallel-query-upgrade-2.09)\.

- In Aurora MySQL version 3, the hash join optimization is turned on by default\.
+In Aurora MySQL version 3, hash join optimization is turned on by default\.
 The `aurora_disable_hash_join` configuration option from earlier versions isn't used\.

-### Upgrading to Aurora MySQL 1\.23 or 2\.09 and higher<a name="aurora-mysql-parallel-query-upgrade-2.09"></a>
+### Upgrading to Aurora MySQL 2\.09 and higher<a name="aurora-mysql-parallel-query-upgrade-2.09"></a>

- In Aurora MySQL 1\.23 or 2\.09 and higher, parallel query works for provisioned clusters and doesn't require the `parallelquery` engine mode parameter\.
+In Aurora MySQL version 2\.09 and higher, parallel query works for provisioned clusters and doesn't require the `parallelquery` engine mode parameter\.
 Thus, you don't need to create a new cluster or restore from an existing snapshot to use parallel query with these versions\.
 You can use the upgrade procedures described in [Upgrading the minor version or patch level of an Aurora MySQL DB cluster](AuroraMySQL.Updates.Patching.md) to upgrade your cluster to such a version\.
 You can upgrade an older cluster regardless of whether it was a parallel query cluster or a provisioned cluster\.
 To reduce the number of choices in the **Engine version** menu, you can choose **Show versions that support the parallel query feature** to filter the entries in that menu\.
-Then choose Aurora MySQL 1\.23 or 2\.09 and higher\.
+Then choose Aurora MySQL 2\.09 or higher\.

- After you upgrade an earlier parallel query cluster to Aurora MySQL 1\.23 or 2\.09 and higher, you turn on parallel query in the upgraded cluster\.
+After you upgrade an earlier parallel query cluster to Aurora MySQL 2\.09 or higher, you turn on parallel query in the upgraded cluster\.
 Parallel query is turned off by default in these versions, and the procedure for enabling it is different\.
 The hash join optimization is also turned off by default and must be turned on separately\.
 Thus, make sure that you turn on these settings again after the upgrade\.
 For instructions on doing so, see [Turning parallel query on and off](#aurora-mysql-parallel-query-enabling) and [Turning on hash join for parallel query clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.

 In particular, you turn on parallel query by using the configuration parameters `aurora_parallel_query=ON` and `aurora_disable_hash_join=OFF` instead of `aurora_pq_supported` and `aurora_pq`\.
 The `aurora_pq_supported` and `aurora_pq` parameters are deprecated in the newer Aurora MySQL versions\.

  In the upgraded cluster, the `EngineMode` attribute has the value `provisioned` instead of `parallelquery`\.
 To check whether parallel query is available for a specified engine version, now you check the value of the `SupportsParallelQuery` field in the output of the `describe-db-engine-versions` AWS CLI command\.
 In earlier Aurora MySQL versions, you checked for the presence of `parallelquery` in the `SupportedEngineModes` list\.

- After you upgrade to Aurora MySQL 1\.23 or 2\.09 and higher, you can take advantage of the following features\.
+After you upgrade to Aurora MySQL version 2\.09 or higher, you can take advantage of the following features\.
 These features aren't available to parallel query clusters running older Aurora MySQL versions\.
 + Performance Insights\.
 For more information, see [Monitoring DB load with Performance Insights on Amazon Aurora](USER_PerfInsights.md)\.
 + Backtracking\.
 For more information, see [Backtracking an Aurora DB cluster](AuroraMySQL.Managing.Backtrack.md)\.
 + Stopping and starting the cluster\.
 For more information, see [Stopping and starting an Amazon Aurora DB cluster](aurora-cluster-stop-start.md)\.

 ## Performance tuning for parallel query<a name="aurora-mysql-parallel-query-performance"></a>